-2. An in-depth look at what it means to have a Biblical World View and living it out in today’s culture.
+2. An in-depth look at what it means to practice a Biblical World View.

-3. A study of other world religions and how they differ from the Christian belief.
+3. A study of Christianity, its history and the formation of denominations.
+They will also look at other world religions and how they differ from the Christian belief.

-4. Learning about First Congregational Church, it’s history, it’s belief, it’s polity, and how it lives out the Christian faith in today’s world.
+4. Learning about First Congregational Church, its history and how it lives out the Christian faith in today’s world.

-This is done through reading the Bible, guest speakers, special projects, visiting other churches, and open dialogue with each other.
+This is done through reading the Bible, guest speakers, special projects, visiting other churches, and open discussions with each other.